jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 As to clustering groups based on which parents they descend from, it shouldn't be too difficult, but the code will probably be nasty... let's go

+Done...

+--- the next day ---

+So I got that todo list mostly done yesterday, but I now see that ther's a slight issue with it, it seems as if the same node was appearing multiple time in the child groups...

+Turns out it was just a bug, needed to check if it had already been identified during 1.1 before adding it to the cluster thingy.

+Anyways that seems to be fixed, so back to building up the graph :)

+...

+Ok, so we're getting something rendering but it looks a little... different?
+Seems like things aren't connecting up with each other very well...